sabidesu/mnmk_vrc_bot/readme.md

 ## dependencies

-python 3.12.0

-you can install the necessary libraries with this command:
+you need python 3.12.0 for this project (i'm assuming it'll work with later versions of python too, tho). i recommend creating a [virtual environment](https://docs.python.org/3/library/venv.html), and then once you make it, you can install the necessary libraries with this command:

 ```sh
 python -m pip install -r requirements.txt